-Dozens of publicly traded companies are currently incorporating blockchain into their operations, providing clients with blockchain-related services, or playing a role in the cryptocurrency industry.
+Dozens of publicly traded crypto and blockchain companies are currently incorporating crypto into their operations, providing clients with blockchain-related services, or playing a role in the cryptocurrency industry.
 Some are solely focused on blockchain innovation and cryptocurrencies, whereas others employ blockchain-related products and services to supplement an already successful firm.

-With that in mind, here’s a list of 20 great publicly traded blockchain companies to look into if you want to include exposure to this new technology in your stock portfolio.
+With that in mind, here’s a list of 20 great publicly traded crypto companies to look into if you want to include exposure to this new technology in your stock portfolio.

 IBM is assisting businesses in incorporating blockchain into their workflows.
 The company has worked with retail chains such as Kroger to integrate blockchain into their food handling operations, Northern Trust to employ DLT in private equity transactions, and banks throughout Canada to develop triple-blind data security practices.
 IBM is one of the most well-known organizations that prioritized blockchain in its future business plan.

 - Stock symbol: OSTK Initial IPO/ICO:

 Overstock, the first big publicly traded shop to accept cryptocurrency, is now focusing entirely on blockchain.In 2014, the company established Medici Ventures, a subsidiary that focuses on blockchain-related investments in industries including finance and government.
 Another of Overstock’s companies, tZERO, recently raised more than $134 million in an initial public offering (ICO).
 The company is so focused on blockchain that CEO Mark Byrne sold his e-commerce division to focus on DLT.

 - Location: Tokyo, Japan Stock